-You strung together two clips from Runway / Pika / Kling and the cut between them feels like the video skipped a frame, or jumped between two completely different scenes.
-It’s not your editing software — the two clips were never meant to live next to each other, and AI generators don’t know they will.
-Fixing awkward transitions is mostly editing work, not regeneration: the right cut placement, the right color grade match, the right B-roll bridge.
+You strung together two clips from Runway, Pika, or Kling and the cut between them feels like the video skipped a frame, or jumped between two completely different scenes.
+It is not your editing software.
+The two clips were never meant to live next to each other, and AI generators did not know they would.
+Fixing awkward transitions is mostly editing work, not regeneration: the right cut placement, a matched color grade, and the right B-roll bridge.

 Common causes